 Although born in North Carolina, Carson Wentz moved to North Dakota at the age of thee, settling in Bismark.
 At Century High School, Wentz was All-Conference at quarterback and defensive back.
 He also shined on the basketball team that was ranked first in the state.
 But Wentz isn’t just brawn.
 He graduated as a member of the National Honor Society and was the class valedictorian.

-However, coming from North Dakota, a state not known to produce top-flight athletes, Wentz received little interest from colleges outside his home state.
+However, Wentz received little interest from colleges outside of his home state.
 With limited choices, Wentz elected to attend North Dakota State University, an FCS school.
 Little did he know, this move would turn out to be one of the best decisions of his life.

 So far, Wentz has proved worthy of all the hype.
 In just his second season in the league (2017), Wentz was named to the Pro Bowl and All-Pro teams.
 Despite going down with a season-ending knee injury during a Week 14 matchup against the Rams, Wentz positioned the Eagles for a deep playoff run, a run that ended with a Super Bowl victory over the Patriots in Super Bowl LII.